 One thing I really enjoy about traveling is taking time by myself in new places to just wander, absorb, and think.
 Even when I travel with others, I always make sure to take some time by myself.
 It’s usually pretty easy, as I can typically “outlast” most other people in terms of getting up early and staying out late.
 This alone time is one of my favorite things about traveling, and while I also enjoy the collective travel experience, I feel like I slow down and appreciate things more when it’s just me.

-On our recent trip to Japan, I found myself with a few hours to myself on a rainy evening in Kyoto.
+During one trip to Japan, I found myself with a few hours to myself on a rainy evening in Kyoto.
 For a whole host of reasons that I’ll delve into in another blog post, Kyoto is my favorite city in Japan, so I wanted to make the most of this alone time.
-There are tons of places I have yet to visit in Kyoto, but the place that kept calling out as I contemplated where to go was the Fushimi Inari Shrine…
+There are tons of places I have yet to visit in Kyoto, but the place that kept calling out as I contemplated where to go was the Fushimi Inari Shrine.

-I’ve already covered this location in my post Is Fushimi Inari Shrine Worth Visiting? (you can probably guess the answer to that question since I decided to revisit it, but there are a lot of cool photos in that post), but thought I’d revisit the Fushimi Inari shrine with some nighttime photos.
+I’ve already covered this location in my post Is Fushimi Inari Shrine Worth Visiting?
+You can probably guess the answer to that question since I have revisited it many times.
+In fact, Fushimi Inari isn’t just “worth visiting,” it’s worth making a special trip to Kyoto to experience.

 Those who actually worship at these locations and hold them in sincere reverence might disagree with me there (and I’m certainly not contending that these places have as much of a profound impact on me as they do the religious), but I typically feel reflective at these places.

 I think this partly because shrines typically offer a respite from the chaos of day to day life, and partly a result of the second-hand contact of others’ spirituality.
 Whatever the case, I find visiting these places of worship to be an impacting experience that triggers some sort of reflection in me.